A Saddle Point Numerical Method for Helmholtz Equations: The Numerical Method

 and

 The elements of the vector $b=(b_1,b_2)^T$ satisfy

 and

-This system of equations is of saddle point type, and therefore there is a wide array of numerical methods that apply (see \cite{Golub_2005}).
-Among the simplest is the following, based on a Schur complement.
+This system of equations (\ref{SaddleEqns}) is of saddle point type, and therefore there is a wide array of numerical methods that apply \cite{Golub_2005}.
+Among the simplest is the following, based on Schur complements.
 By using this approach, we reduce the problem from solving an indefinite $2N\times 2N$ system to solving two $N\times N$ positive definite systems.
-First, we rearrange the second equation, finding
+We solve the second equation in (\ref{SaddleEqns}) for $\alpha''$ and substitute into the first to obtain